An Iconic Heavy Hitter Algorithm Made Private: Prior Methods

 \subsubsection{Space Saving}

-The $\spacesaving$ algorithm maintains $k$ counters to track frequent items.
+The $\spacesaving$ algorithm has the same component data structures ($\mathcal{T}, C$) as $\mg$.
 When an item $x$ arrives, if it is already present in the table, its counter is incremented.
 If it is not present and a free counter exists, the item is inserted with count set to 1.
-If all $k$ counters are occupied, the item with the minimum count $c_{\min}$ is replaced by $i$, and its counter is set to $C[x] = c_{\min} + 1$.
+In contrast to $\mg$, if all $k$ counters are occupied, the item with the minimum count $c_{\min}$ is replaced by $i$, and its counter is set to $C[x] = c_{\min} + 1$.
 When multiple items observe the minimum count ties can be broken arbitrarily.
-However, to enable privatization, we enforce the rule that the item that most recently occurred is evicted.
+However, to enable privatization, we enforce the rule that the item that \textit{most recently} occurred is evicted.
 The process is formalized in Algorithm~\ref{alg:SS}.
 This procedure guarantees that for every item, the estimated frequency satisfies the following bound.

 \begin{lemma}[Additive Error of the $\spacesaving$] Let the $\spacesaving$ algorithm process a stream of length $T$ while maintaining $k$ counters.
 For each item $i$ with true frequency $f_i$ and estimated frequency $\widehat f_i$, the following holds: